water-fountain/AD-Project/main_active_directory_lab_guide.md

 ---

-## 📘 Promoting the Server to Domain Controller
+## Promoting the Server to Domain Controller

 ### 1. After Installation
-In Server Manager, click the yellow flag → Promote this server to a domain controller.
+In Server Manager, click the yellow notification flag → Promote this server to a domain controller.

 ### 2. Create a New Forest
+- Choose **Add a new forest**
-- Domain name example: home.lab
+- Enter your Domain name.
+Example: (**lab.local**)
-- NetBIOS name auto-fills (HOME)
+- NetBIOS name auto-fills (e.g **LAB**)
+Click **Next.**

 ### 3. Domain Controller Options
 - Leave Forest Functional Level at default
+- Leave Domain Functional Level at default
-- Keep DNS checked
+- Ensure DNS server is checked
+- Global Catalog should be checked
+- Leave RODC (Read-Only Domain Controller) unchecked
-- Set a DSRM password
+- Set a DSRM (Directory Services Restore Mode) password Click **Next.**

+### 4. DNS % Additional Options
+- A DNS delegation warning may appear - this is normal, you maky skip
+- Click next through additional options and paths pages.

-### 4. Complete Setup
+### 5. Complete Setup
+- Review all settings
+- Let the prerequisite check complete
-Click Install.
+- Click Install.
 The server will reboot as a Domain Controller.

 ---